A Practical Guide to Green Cloud: Smarter Tech for Your Business and the Planet

 4. AI-Powered Optimization

-Artificial Intelligence and Machine Learning are being used to make data centers smarter.
-AI algorithms can predict workload patterns, dynamically allocate resources, and optimize cooling systems in real-time.
-For example, Google's DeepMind AI has been used to manage its data center cooling systems, resulting in energy savings of up to 40% in those systems.
-[31] This level of dynamic, predictive optimization is impossible to achieve with manual oversight alone.
+Artificial Intelligence is now being used to make data centers even smarter.
+AI can predict usage spikes, shift workloads around, and fine-tune cooling systems in real-time.
+For instance, Google used its DeepMind AI to manage data center cooling, which cut the energy used by those systems by up to 40%.
+That's a level of optimization that's impossible for humans to achieve manually.

 Business Techniques for Green Cloud Adoption